exercism/csharp/exercises/practice/leap/.approaches/introduction.md

 ## Which approach to use?

-- The chain of boolean expressions is most efficient, as it proceeds from the most likely to least likely conditions.
+- The chain of Boolean expressions is most efficient, as it proceeds from the most likely to least likely conditions.
   It has a maximum of three checks.
 - The ternary operator has a maximum of only two checks, but it starts from a less likely condition.
 - The `switch` on a `tuple` may be considered more "functional", but it is more verbose and may be considered less readable.